 Once you've determined your priorities, you can create a budget.
 Including all possible costs in your budgeting process is essential to avoid surprise costs beyond your control.
 A contractor can help you estimate the cost of your project and identify potential challenges so you're ready to provide for them when making final decisions about hiring labor and creating your budget.

 Costs in your area will differ, so it's important to research the costs of previous projects.
 You can also look for information about products and professional fees online and in magazines.
 If you're planning a complete bathroom remodel, consider hiring a pro to help update your budget and plan the project.

 4. Considering financing options

 Financing options such as bank loans and home equity may be available to help cover the cost of bathroom remodels.
-However, these types of financing require a cosigner or cosigner and can carry higher interest rates than traditional financing.
+However, these types of financing require a cosigner and can carry higher interest rates than traditional financing.

 5. Planning for contingencies

 You can plan for contingencies after purchasing a home to budget for unexpected expenses.
 If you're remodeling your bathrooms, also plan for the possible removal or repair of old or unwanted bathroom fixtures that may affect the cost of your project.

 How to Save Money on Your Bathroom Remodel